University of Alberta Press: History

 UAlberta Press was originally established as a department of the University of Alberta in 1969, one of several academic presses to be established in that decade in Canada.
 Much of the work was done by Norma and Leslie Gutteridge, both of whom were seconded to the University Press Committee in the spring of 1969, the former being appointed editorial adviser while the latter became chairman of the committee in 1972.
 By 1974, the Press had grown to an annual budget of $5,000 and was run by three volunteers under their leadership.
 The university awarded offices to the Press in 1975, at which time Leslie was appointed director, while Norma became the editor.
 In response to the report of the Symons Royal Commission on Canadian Studies, the Alberta Provincial Government provided enough funding for the Press to hire its first permanent staff member in 1978.
 Following Leslie’s retirement in 1979, Norma became the second director of the Press until her retirement in 1994.
 By then, UAlberta Press had more than 160 titles in print and had become Alberta’s leading scholarly publisher.
-She was succeeded by Glen Rollans (1995-1999), Linda Cameron (2001-2017), and Douglas Hildebrand (2017–present).
+She was succeeded by Glen Rollans (1995-1999), Linda Cameron (2001-2017), Douglas Hildebrand (2017-2024), and Darcy Cullen (2025-present).